aha-app/aha-services/docs/slack_commands.md

 This integration enables users to create records in Aha! directly from Slack.
-The integration is enabled at the account level and each user will be able to create records for products in which they have Contributor or Product Owner permission.
+The integration is enabled at the account level and each user will be able to create records for products in which they have contributor or owner permission.

 ## Configuration
 Click on the Add to Slack button.
 This will take you to Slack to enable the use of the /aha command.
 Enable the integration.
 Creating records
-Product owners and contributors can create records directly from Slack using the following commands:
+Owners and contributors can create records directly from Slack using the following commands:

 * /aha idea **[Idea name]**
 * /aha to-do **[To-do name]** or /aha todo **[To-do name]**